nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 --------------------

-Nextcloud has an update notification app, that informs the administrator about the availablilty of an update.
+Nextcloud has an update notification app, that informs the administrator about the availability of an update.
 Then you decide which update method to use.

 .. figure:: images/2-updates.png
    :alt: Both update notifications displayed on Admin page.